Why won't the app play or record sound?

 How can I improve the sound quality when using text to speech (TTS)?

 When our apps use text to speech (synthesised voices), they rely on the voices provided by the device.
 To hear the the most life-like simulated speech, if using an Apple iPad or iPhone, it is usually worth using one of the Enhanced voices that you can easily download to your device from Apple (free of charge), rather than the basic voice or voices that came with the device.
-You can download and choose between available voices using the device's Settings.
-At iOS 13 or later, go to Settings > Accessibility > Spoken Content > Voices.
-The equivalent location in older versions is Settings > General > Accessibility > Speech > Voices.
+You can download and choose between available voices from Apple using the device's Settings, under Accessibility > Spoken Content > Voices.

 If multiple simulated voices are available on iOS, the app will normally use whichever you have selected as the device's default for your language.
-However, if you have selected a language-voice combination with a particular gender for a profile or a collection in those of our apps that offer this choice, the app will will preferentially select a male or female voice accordingly.
+However, if you have selected a language-voice combination with a particular gender for a profile or a collection in those of our apps that offer this choice, the app will will preferentially select a male or female voice accordingly, if possible.

 On Android, you can install voices, and in some cases select gender, from Language and input > Text-to-speech output, in the device's Settings.